Robocalls and phone scams are on the rise. According to the FCC, nearly half of the calls consumers receive in 2019 are spam.

 One type of phone spam every small business owner struggles with is fake calls from companies claiming to be Google who aren’t.

-We’ve reported on the issue before, and gone into all the ins and outs of being able to tell if a call is coming from Google, when it’s coming from a legitimate marketing company, and when it’s a scam.
+We’ve reported on the issue before, and gone into all the ins and outs of being able to tell if a call is coming from Google, when it’s coming from a legitimate digital marketing company, and when it’s a scam.

 But how do you get them to stop?

 Google usually won’t call you unless you’ve asked them to, often related to the verification of your Google My Business listing.

 Typically, you may get automated phone calls from Google to the business owner’s phone number on your Google business listing.

 These calls generally cover Google user-related services like appointments or to confirm business hours.
 You may also receive a call from a Google operator for customer support and service purposes, ad development, and other Google accounts you may have.